Sidhuharp97/stat-programs-website/content/home/hero.md

 <br>

-Data management and analytical resources for the agricultural scientist
+Data management and analytical resources for agricultural science